 - In your mind, what does success look like?
 Setting up a metric for what success looks like clarifies the degree to which people are supposed to do something.
 Otherwise, you can get a checkmark that says, “We did it.”
 But, was it done relative to the expectations you had in your head?
 Define (clearly) what success looks like.
 (Side note: Try to avoid having a due date as a success metric.
 Any of us can produce a ton of mediocre work by a deadline.)

 3. Communicate & Align: As time passes, it’s a leader’s job to keep a team focused and aligned so that everyone’s involved and moving in the same direction.
 How are they going to do what you need them to do?
 What resources might they consider using?
 Keep everyone focused.
-Over and over, communicate with them, ask questions, remind them why what they’re doing is important, etc. Your job as a leader is to keep them all rowing in the same direction.
+Over and over, communicate with them, ask questions, remind them why what they’re doing is important, etc. Your job as a leader is to keep them all rowing in the same direction, especially when rolling out annual plans and your quarterly plans.
 Communication and alignment is what provides life to any team because it’s what fosters longer-term sustainability.